|Timothy Farrell, MD

 Q. So, once I get the vaccine, can I stop wearing a mask and end social distancing?

-A. Unfortunately, no. We all must remain vigilant against the virus and continue to use all the tools available to us to help stop this pandemic, including wearing a mask over your nose and mouth, washing your hands often, and staying at least 6 feet away from others.
-Getting the COVID-19 vaccination and following the CDC’s recommendations for how to protect yourself and others will offer you the best possible protection from getting and spreading COVID-19.
+A. Although the vaccine provides protection against catching COVID-19, many people are still not vaccinated, and the COVID-19 virus can still spread.
+It is still very important that we continue to use all the tools available to us to help stop this pandemic, including wearing a mask over your nose and mouth in public, washing your hands often, and staying at least 6 feet away from others in public.
+Getting the COVID-19 vaccination and following the CDC’s recommendations for how to protect yourself and others from getting sick will offer you the best possible protection from getting and spreading COVID-19.